Orphey98/TypingInChat-Plugin/README.md

 ![Typing In Chat Plugin: See when somebody typing in chat](https://github.com/user-attachments/assets/ef10e782-8f37-4092-86d0-81a791a779f4)
 # Typing In Chat Plugin
 Enable you server to show when players actively typing in chat.
 Server admins should install plugin on their server.
-Everyone who install [client-side mod](https://github.com/Orphey98/TypingInChat-Mod) will have special indication while they are typing in chat. <br>
+Everyone who install [clientside mod](https://github.com/Orphey98/TypingInChat-Mod) will have special indication while they are typing in chat. <br>
 Players who do not have client-side mod will only see other player's indicators and will not have their own.
 ![demo1](https://github.com/user-attachments/assets/ee3bb3ba-be4f-4c08-ab99-f4925e1140a0)
 ## Features

-- Animated and highly customizable
+- Animated and highly customizable.
+Looks defined by server admins.
-- Permissions support to show or hide indication for specific users
+- Permissions support to show or hide indication for specific users or groups.
-- Visible for players that don't have clientside mod
+- Visible for players that don't have clientside mod.
-- Based on packets and text-display entities
+- Based on packets and text-display entities.
-- text-display is attached to player
+- Text-displays are attached to players.

-## Demo
+## Customization Demo
-Colored indicator, indentation enabled, text shadow disabled: [GIF](https://github.com/user-attachments/assets/d6efe5a2-e311-4d05-87dc-89802a8ff5bd) <br>
+Colored indicator, indentation enabled, text-shadow disabled: [GIF](https://github.com/user-attachments/assets/d6efe5a2-e311-4d05-87dc-89802a8ff5bd) <br>
-Colored everything, no indentation, text shadow enabled: [GIF](https://github.com/user-attachments/assets/619383d6-2cf2-483d-bbd0-aa488d97e00f)
+Colored everything, no indentation, text-shadow enabled: [GIF](https://github.com/user-attachments/assets/619383d6-2cf2-483d-bbd0-aa488d97e00f) <br>
+Default colors, player name hidden: [GIF](https://github.com/user-attachments/assets/a1d01a4f-9e06-446b-969f-ef562f6f6ddf)

 ## Installation